 Grand Union Morris

-A Brief Background to The Morris
+A Bit of Background to The Morris

 The Cotswold Morris, in which style we dance, may be recognised by the dress or costume of the dancers.
 This is usually breeches and white shirt with baldrics (crossed coloured bands worn on the chest and back), a waistcoat, bell-pads worn just below the knee and a hat.
 The various Morris "sides", as the groups are known, choose their own colour schemes and embellishments to the basic "kit", in a heraldic tradition, as did the knights of old.
 The dancers are often accompanied by a Fool.